run-ai/docs/docs/Administrator/Cluster-Setup/nfs-install.md

 ## Introduction

-Run:AI is storaging data on a filesystem.
-How this storage is managed differs according to the customer environment and usage.
+Run:AI is storing data on a filesystem.
+How this storage is configured differs according to the customer environment and usage:

-When the installation is for production purposes, then it is a good practice to setup the system such that if one node is down, the Run:AI software will seamlessly migrate to another node.
+When the purpose of the installation is a production environment, then it is a good practice to setup the system such that if one node is down, the Run:AI software will seamlessly migrate to another node.
 For this, the storage has to reside on shared storage

 The Run:AI cluster installation is performed by accessing the Administrator User Interface at [app.run.ai](https://app.run.ai/) downloading a YAML file ``runai-operator.yaml`` and then applying it to Kubernetes.
-You must edit the YAML file.
-Search for _nfs_
+You must edit the YAML file before applying it to Kubernetes.

+Search for ``nfs``:

 ``` yaml
 nfs: